 • If you work in industrial environments, power systems, advanced electronics, or need the highest accuracy, the Fluke 87V is the clear winner.
 Its advanced features like temperature measurement, high-resolution display, and filtering for VFDs make it indispensable for complex troubleshooting.

-Both the Fluke 175 and Fluke 87V are excellent multimeters, but they are aimed at different users.
-The 175 is the practical, cost-effective choice for most professionals.
-The 87V, on the other hand, is the industry standard for demanding applications and is worth the investment if you need its advanced capabilities.
+Bottom line: The Fluke 175 is the practical choice for most professionals, while the Fluke 87V remains the industry standard for demanding applications and is well worth the investment if you need its additional features.